specht/champ/README.md

 * average frame rate
 * see how much time is spent in which subroutine
 * watch variables (single variables or pairs)
-* no dependencies except Ruby, gcc and Merlin32
+* no required dependencies except Ruby, gcc and Merlin32 ** optional: GraphViz if you want a call graph

 ## Usage